(These Faculty Accomplishments first appeared in the Fall 2022 issue of The ECHO Magazine.)

 Dr. Esther Zimmerman (’19), Chair of the Church & Ministry Leadership Department and Director of the Children & Family Ministry Program, taught a week of residency on the faith formation of children as part of the Global Children’s Forum Leadership Experience in Africa, held in Nairobi, Kenya, in March.
 Participants came from Kenya, Uganda, Ethiopia, Nigeria, Togo, Rwanda and Brazil.

-Amanda Zuschmidt (’03), Assistant Professor in the Health & Physical Education Department, conducted an external review in April for the undergraduate and graduate sport management programs at Minnesota State University.
+Amanda Zuschmidt (’03), Assistant Professor, conducted an external review in April for the undergraduate and graduate sport management programs at Minnesota State University.